1.1. Singapore Polytechnic (SP) looks forward to collaborating with companies in providing internship opportunities to our students.

 8.5.
 Company in Singapore accepting full-time matriculated students of SP for Internship Programme are exempted from CPF contributions.

 8.6.
-Non-Singaporean students are not required to apply for work permit when they are on internship as long as they are issued with student passes and their internship is part of their course requirement.
+Non-Singaporean students are not required to apply for any work permit nor work pass when they are on internship as long as they are issued with student passes and their internship is part of their course requirement.
+Please refer to article “Work pass exemption for foreign students” in MoM website.

 8.7.
 The allowance shall be payable by Company to the student without any demand, deductions or set-off, notwithstanding any alleged claims (howsoever arising, including but not limited to claims in relation to a student’s disciplinary issues) made against the student/SP by Company or Company’s officers/agents/employees.